7. The Seven Seals of the Book of Revelation

 The Sixth Seal

 12I watched as he opened the sixth seal.
 There was a great earthquake.
 The sun turned black like sackcloth made of goat hair, the whole moon turned blood red, 13and the stars in the sky fell to earth, as late figs drop from a fig tree when shaken by a strong wind.
 14The sky receded like a scroll, rolling up, and every mountain and island was removed from its place (Revelation 6:12-14).

-Cosmic signs begin to happen at the sixth seal just as Jesus said in Matthew and Mark’s gospel.
-Notice as well, that all those who have rejected the gospel begin to look for underground caves to hide in—why?
+Cosmic signs begin at the sixth seal, as Jesus said in Matthew and Mark's gospel.
+Notice that all those who have rejected the gospel also start to look for underground caves to hide in—why?
 Who is it they are hiding from?

 15Then the kings of the earth, the princes, the generals, the rich, the mighty, and everyone else, both slave and free, hid in caves and among the rocks of the mountains.
 16They called to the mountains and the rocks, “Fall on us and hide us from the face of him who sits on the throne and from the wrath of the Lamb!
 17For the great day of their wrath has come, and who can withstand it?”
 (Revelation 6:15-17).